Fitness & Muscle

 Broccoli is overwhelmingly popular among fitness enthusiasts.
 With 5.4g protein and only 37kcal per 100g, plus abundant vitamin C.

-What are the best low-calorie vegetables for cutting?
+What are the best low-calorie foods for cutting?

 What should I eat before and after training?

 Pre-workout: bananas or sweet potatoes for energy.
-Post-workout: edamame or broccoli for protein and vitamins.
-This combination optimizes both performance and recovery.
+Post-workout: edamame, broccoli, or canned saba for protein and vitamins.

 Related Guides